JpEncausse/SARAH-Documentation/markdown/en/getting_started.md

 #### Gesture Recognition

-Check all the gestures described in `plugins/*.gesture` then fire HTTP Request.
+All the gestures must be described into the `plugins/*.gesture` files to then trigger the detection.
 The recognition is skipped if the skeleton is messed up.
 * Keep track of skeleton height
 * Keep track of head location